ADVANCED CLASSES & WORKSHOPS

 Upon successful completion of this course or program, graduates are considered competent to utilize EANx (up to EAN40) in open water diving activities without direct supervision, provided the diving activities and the areas dived approximate those of training.

 Dives shall not exceed a depth of 110’ or 1.4 atm with 1.6 atm PO2 as a contingency, whichever is less.
 No planned dives shall require actual decompression stops.
-This course may be taught as a NAUI Recognition Program if the open water training dives are not included.
-Recognition may be upgraded to EANx Diver certification upon completion of the required dives under supervision of a NAUI EANx Instructor.
+This course does not require ocean dives, although 2 repetitive dives can be done to further enhance the program.

 For the EANx Diver certification at least two dives are to be planed and safely executed using EANx, one of which is to be a repetitive dive.
 The student is to analyze his or her own breathing mixture.